GenericMappingTools/gmt/doc/rst/source/movie.rst

 Longer Examples
 ---------------

-To explore more elaborate movies, see the Animations examples under our Gallery.
+To explore more elaborate movies, see the Animations examples under our :doc:`Gallery <gallery>`.

 Other Movie Formats
 -------------------